-In general, predation caused by the accidental or intentional introduction and spread of nonnative fish (e.g., bait and aquarium fish) is considered the greatest threat to anchialine pools in Hawai'i (Table 3; Brock 2004, p.
+In general, predation caused by the accidental or intentional introduction and spread of nonnative fish (e.g., bait and aquarium fish) is considered the greatest threat to anchialine pool fauna in Hawai'i (Table 3; Brock 2004, p.
 16).
-More than 95 percent of anchialine pools along the Kona coast on the island of Hawai'i have been contaminated by invasive fish over the past 20 to 30 years (Yamamoto and Tagawa 2000, p.
-37; Havird et al. 2013, pp. 189-190).
-Nonnative fish species include members of the Poeciliidae and Cichlidae families (e.g., mosquito fish [Gambusia affinis], shortfin or Atlantic molly [Poecilia mexicana], guppy [Poecilia reticulata], and the tilapia [Tilapia mossambica]).
+More than 95 percent of anchialine pools along the Kona coast on the island of Hawai'i have been contaminated by invasive, nonnative fish over the past 20 to 30 years (Yamamoto and Tagawa 2000, p.
+37; Havird et al. 2013, pp. 189-190), including members of the family Poecilidae (e.g., mosquito fish [Gambusia affinis], shortfin or Atlantic molly [Poecilia mexicana], guppy [Poecilia reticulata]) as well as tilapia (Tilapia mossambica), in the family Cichlidae (Table 3; Dudley et al. 2017, p.
+2).
 These nonnative species can complete their entire life cyle in the pools and therefore are more of a threat than are native fish (see below).
-In addition to preying on Vetericaris chaceorum, nonnative fish are especially problematic for the anchialine pool habitat where their waste products block water flow, resulting in destruction of pool habitat (Wada 2018 in litt., entire).
+In addition to likely preying on Vetericaris chaceorum, nonnative fish are especially problematic for the anchialine pool habitat because their waste products block water flow, resulting in destruction of pool habitat (Wada 2018 in litt., entire; Wada 2021 in litt., entire).